 Apply to All Pages Except the First: If you enable this the first page will not have Noindex/Nofollow tags but these tags will be added to all other pages.

 Just make sure to click Save Settings when you’re done. :)

-The Post types section allows you to setup the search result appearance of your Posts, Pages, and Media.
 For more info on how to set up Post types, refer to the Home Page section as it follows the same rules and principles.

 Author Archive: If you are the only author of the content of your website, Google may see your author archives as duplicate content to your Blog Homepage.
 If this is the case we recommend disabling author archives.

 Date Archive: Google may see your date archives as duplicate content to your Blog Homepage.
 For this reason, we recommend disabling date archives.

 3.3.5 Settings (Title & Meta)Link to chapter 3

 The separator refers to the break between variables which you can use by referencing the %%sep%% tag.
 You can choose a preset or make your own.

 But if you like to stand out from the crowd and use something like ~ for your separator your appearance will look something like:

 By default we recommend best practice characters lengths for your meta titles and descriptions.
 However, you can adjust these settings to suit your own requirements.